top of page

 Directors

-Directors will need to provide their personal code in a company’s first confirmation statement filed after 18 November 2025.
+Directors will need to provide their personal code in the company’s first confirmation statement filed after 18 November 2025.
+Updating Companies House with each of the directors' personal code is performed at the time of filing the confirmation statement.

 If a person becomes a director after 18 November 2025, they’ll have to provide the personal code as part of their appointment filing or when they are appointed during the incorporation of a company.